psevestre/openid-fapi/FAPI_2_0_Baseline_Profile.md

 ## Cryptography and Secrets

+ 1. Authorization Servers, Clients, and Resource Servers shall adhere to [@!RFC8725] when creating or processing JWTs, in particular the algorithm-specific recommendations in Section 3.2.
- 1. RSA keys shall have a minimum length of 2048 bits.
+ 2. RSA keys shall have a minimum length of 2048 bits.
- 1. Elliptic curve keys shall have a minimum length of 160 bits.
+ 3. Elliptic curve keys shall have a minimum length of 160 bits.
- 1. Credentials not intended for handling by end-users (e.g., access tokens, refresh tokens, authorization codes, etc.) shall be created with at least 128 bits of entropy such that an attacker correctly guessing the value is computationally infeasible.
+ 4. Credentials not intended for handling by end-users (e.g., access tokens, refresh tokens, authorization codes, etc.) shall be created with at least 128 bits of entropy such that an attacker correctly guessing the value is computationally infeasible.
 Cf. Section 10.10 of  [@!RFC6749].